openvswitch/ovs/INSTALL.md

       `% mkdir _gcc && (cd _gcc && ../configure CC=gcc)`
       `% mkdir _clang && (cd _clang && ../configure CC=clang)`

+Under certains loads the ovsdb-server and other components perform better when using the jemalloc memory allocator, instead of the glibc memory allocator.

+If you wish to link with jemalloc add it to LIBS:

+      `% ./configure LIBS=-ljemalloc`

 Building the Sources
 --------------------